Federal Sentencing Guideline Adjustments

 U.S. v.
 Jones, 352 F.Supp.2d 22 (D. Me., 2005)

 A mentally ill defendant was convicted of possessing a firearm, and sentencing guidelines are 12 to 18 months with no downward departures available.
 Since Federal Sentencing Guidelines are only advisory, The Court imposed a 6-month sentence on the defendant so that he can continue medical care and treatment in an effective manner.
 A lower sentence was in the best interest of the defendant and the public.

 Crime Outside Heartland of Guideline

 If your conduct was atypical and outside the heartland of the guideline, we may be able to get you a lower sentence than the mandatory minimum.

-As your federal criminal lawyer in Los Angeles, we will thoroughly and carefully look at all the details of your case and determine whether the sentence being imposed is too harsh for the criminal conduct you are being charged with.
+As your federal criminal lawyer in Los Angeles, we will thoroughly and carefully examine all the details of your case and determine whether the imposed sentence is too harsh for the criminal conduct you are being charged with.

 Determining whether the defendant's conduct was outside the heartland of the Sentencing Guidelines is within the discretion of the district attorney.
-The Assistant United States Attorney (AUSA) is to consider the nature of the offense in conjunction with other factors such as defendant's individual characteristics.
+The Assistant United States Attorney (AUSA) is to consider the nature of the offense in conjunction with other factors, such as the defendant's individual characteristics.

-This is where we step is as your defense attorney.
-We will argue all facts to your benefit and do everything we can to get you a less harsh sentence then what the Sentencing Guidelines impose for the crime you are being charged with.
+This is where we step in as your defense attorney.
+We will argue all facts to your benefit and do everything we can to get you a less harsh sentence than what the Sentencing Guidelines impose for the crime you are being charged with.

-Our law firm will fight to get you the best results possible to get.
+Our law firm will fight to get you the best results possible.
 We are determined and persistent in fighting for our clients.

-At Hedding Law Firm we will discuss all your options and will work diligently to fight your case for you.
-Contact Hedding Law Firm in Los Angeles for a free face to face confidential consultation.
+At Hedding Law Firm, we will discuss all your options and work diligently to fight your case for you.
+Contact Hedding Law Firm in Los Angeles for a free face-to-face confidential consultation.